nsidc/earthaccess/docs/contributing/index.md

     The small the pull request, the easier it is to  review and test, and the more likely it is to be successful.

-    For large contributions, consider opening  [an Ideas GitHub Discussion](https://github.com/nsidc/earthaccess/discussions/new?category=ideas) or [coming to a "hack day"](our-meet-ups.md) and descibing your contribution so we can help guide and/or collaborate on the work.
+    For large contributions, consider opening  [an Ideas GitHub Discussion](https://github.com/nsidc/earthaccess/discussions/new?category=ideas) or [coming to a "hack day"](our-meet-ups.md) and describing your contribution so we can help guide and/or collaborate on the work.

 === "Fixing an Issue or Bug"